 Finer-grit sandpaper isn’t recommended for ash wood as it may block the pores.
 Neither should you use too coarse grit sandpaper; it will likely leave unsightly scratch marks on the surface.

-However, if you are looking for a lighter, more natural wood finish, you can go as fine as 320 grit.
+However, if you want a lighter, more natural wood finish, you can go as fine as 320 grit.

 Step 2: Clean the sanding dust and let the wood dry